 Some more of Jeremy’s Ultra Nothing poetry written when he was at the University of New England in 1965 and 1966, aged 19 and 20.

 Those of us who know Jeremy personally are all beneficiaries of his rare soul-guided generosity and nurturing nature.
 Some evidence of this can be found in the beautiful and thoughtful handmade gifts and drawings Jeremy has created for many people over the years, even those he barely knows, to thank them for some help they have given him or as a way to help them in their particular life’s struggles.
 These collages set in cotton wool of gem-like shells he collected at Henley Beach in Adelaide, South Australia in 2007 when he and Annie were there getting special acupuncture treatment for Jeremy’s chronic fatigue are examples of such gifts.
 Regarding his chronic fatigue, we eventually discovered an incredible Russian device called SCENAR that effectively cured Jeremy.
-This, along with his more recent discovery of the Buteyko Breathing method are what have kept him well and able to continue his world-saving writing.
-So thank heavens for SCENAR and breathing!
+He now uses daily for on average one hour a more advanced German designed device called ‘Physiokey’ and this is what has kept him well and able to continue his world-saving writing.
+So thank heavens for Physiokey!

 It was the very pink pipi shells that Jeremy found occasionally on Henley beach that he thought were especially beautiful.
 Jeremy has written about the colours of sea shells that ‘the harmony of the colours of sea shells comes from the fact that all the different colours are from the one colour spectrum—indeed they could be regarded as all shades of the one mauve colour.
 It is as if Huey (God/Integrative Meaning) has one particular palette he uses for colouring sea shells.
 Possibly it’s the only variety of colour he could find that would stick to them in the tough environment of sea water!
 It starts from a deep purple that is virtually black that you see on mature mussels and grades through all shades of purple, then all shades of mauve, then all shades of pink, then all shades of yellow, then all shades of orange (even a greenish orange), then all shades of red and, of course, pure white.
 But all these shades are in the one family of colour type.
 If you put a true green or a true blue item for example in amongst them they all become unhappy and shy away from it; it just doesn’t belong in their family.
 Huey’s palette for colouring shells is very particular!’